AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Lifecycle 2.0.2

-* Chain the Lifecycle events dispatched by the extension to their corresponding Lifecycle request events.
+* Chain the events dispatched by the Lifecycle extension to their corresponding request events.

 ### Android Messaging 2.1.4